-The Yellowstone Hot Springs is probably the most convenient option if you’re looking for a beautiful place to soak that’s just a stone’s throw away from the entrance to Yellowstone.
-The facility offers its guests more than 4,000-square feet of beautiful mineral pools, and every pool has an excellent view of the surrounding mountains.
+Yellowstone Hot Springs is probably the most convenient option if you’re looking for a beautiful place to soak just a stone’s throw away from the entrance to Yellowstone.
+The facility offers its guests more than 4,000 square feet of beautiful mineral pools, and every pool has an excellent view of the surrounding mountains.

-Yellowstone Hot Springs is another facility with hot and cold pools with temperatures ranging from 67 to 104 degrees.
-The hot springs only operates on the weekend in some seasons, so make sure to book your Yellowstone Old Faithful, Waterfalls, and Wildlife Day Tour to coincide with the hours the hot springs is open.
+Yellowstone Hot Springs is another facility with hot and cold pools ranging from 67 to 104 degrees.
+The hot springs only operate on the weekend in some seasons, so book your Yellowstone Old Faithful, Waterfalls, and Wildlife Day Tour to coincide with the hours the hot springs are open.

-If you want more adventure in the water in Yellowstone, check out the Boiling River of Yellowstone National Park, which is a natural hot spring in the park and one of the only places you can enjoy a soak.
-Don’t forget to check the official National Park Service website to make sure the river is open for swimming because it closes occasionally.
+If you want more adventure in the water in Yellowstone, check out the Boiling River of Yellowstone National Park, a natural hot spring in the park and one of the only places you can enjoy a soak.
+Don’t forget to check the official National Park Service website to ensure the river is open for swimming because it closes occasionally.